-We capitalized a portion of net pension costs/(benefits) into inventory based on our production activities.
-These amounts are included in the table above.
+We capitalized a portion of net pension cost/(benefit) into inventory based on our production activities.
+The amounts capitalized into inventory as of December 30, 2017 and December 31, 2016 are included in the table above.

-In the third quarter of 2016, we approved the wind up of our Canadian salaried and Canadian hourly defined benefit pension plans effective December 31, 2016.
+In 2016, we approved the wind up of our Canadian salaried and Canadian hourly defined benefit pension plans effective December 31, 2016.
 This action resulted in an increase to our projected benefit obligations of approximately \$85 million at December 31, 2016.
 This action had no impact on the consolidated statements of income or consolidated statements of cash flows for the year ended December 31, 2016.